Cole-Needham/PlottingthePathsofPlatter-likeProjectiles/README.txt

 The programs' uses are as follows:

-'2DdiscmotionV2.py'
--> An early testing branch for the Euler loop as well as lift and drag forces --> NOT WORTH LOOKING AT

-'DataPlotting.py'
--> Another early branch for testing 3 dimensional plotting --> also not worth looking at, but it's not hurting anyone by being there, is it?

 'DiscMotion.py'
 -> Early branch
---> not worth looking at (doesn't contain any equations, just an euler loop and 3d plotting)
+--> not really worth looking at (doesn't contain any equations, just an euler loop and 3d plotting)

 'DiscMotion2.py'
 -> First useful piece of code